-The discount rate used to measure the total pension liability was 7.75% at June 30, 2015 and 8.00% at June 30, 2014.
+The discount rate used to measure the total pension liability was 7.75% at June 30, 2016.
 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate (9.00%), and that participating employer contributions will be made at the current employer contribution rate (15.75%).
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.